Shree Karthick

 Shree Karthick is an Indian film director and screenwriter who works primarily in Tamil cinema.
 Karthick directed a number of short films and commercials before venturing into the feature films with his directorial debut being Oke Oka Jeevitham, a bilingual starring Sharwanand and produced by Dream Warrior Pictures.
+He was nominated for the SIIMA Award for Best Debut Director – Telugu for the film.

 Early life

 Shree Karthick was born in Chennai to a Telugu mother and a Tamil father.
 He did his schooling from SBOA Matriculation School and subsequently, his B.Tech, in Computer Science Engineering, from SRM Valliammai Engineering College.

 Shree Karthick married Sinduja Ramanan in Chennai on 28 June 2017.

 Career

-2007–2018: Early career

 Shree Karthick started off his dance career with a dance company based out of Chennai, which he had joined at a young age.
 He credits his passion for dance with helping in the overall development of his filmmaking skills.
 He became a senior company dancer there and began teaching other students.
 Upon graduating from there, he left to pursue his engineering degree.
 In his first year, a dance reality show Attam Pattam was announced, to be aired on Kalaignar TV.
-Karthick decided to participate and earned great appraisal from the judges for his expressive style of dance before eventually becoming the title winner.
+Karthick decided to participate and eventually became the title winner.
 He then received an offer from another dance reality show Jodi Number One, and was a semi-finalist in the same.